nikhil113/University-News-Portal/README.md

-Types of roles a user can belong:
+Types of roles to which a user can belong:

 1. Admin
 2. Professor